 • Before the symposium as a collaborative project under the guidance of the teacher(s).

 • During the symposium as a collaborative project between the various delegations.

 Each delegation will present an element of their country’ s Living Heritage.

 The organizing committee recommends that the delegations choose among the elements inscribed either on the Lists of Intangible Cultural Heritage (UNESCO) or the ones included in the National Inventory of their country (National Inventory of Intangible Cultural Heritage).

 The students of each delegation will prepare a presentation (PowerPoint or Video – max duration 15 min) on the chosen topic*.
 This presentation will be delivered by the students at the Symposium.

 *The delegations of Cyprus, Croatia, Greece, Italy, Morocco, Portugal or Spain are kindly requested not to choose the Mediterranean diet.
 This topic will be part of the Symposium’s program, combined with a field trip.

 1. Teachers are kindly requested to ensure that the presentation does not exceed the duration of 15 minutes.

-The objectives of this year’s Symposium are planned to be covered through various activities and workshops during the 5-days Symposium.
-Different workshop styles have been chosen to serve the purpose of each designed activity, aiming to cover all objectives.
-Using the active learning approach, the World Cultural Heritage Youth Symposium 2023 plans to offer to the participants a meaningful and fun learning experience.
+The objectives of this year are planned to be achieved during the 5-days Symposium through various activities and workshops, aiming to offer to the participants a meaningful and fun learning experience.

 • To expose students to different cultures